NexusDynamic/liblsl.dart/packages/liblsl/README.md

 ## Testing

-Currently (March 2025), the native assets are branch blocked so you will need to use flutter / dart "main" channel to work with this lib for development purposes.
+Currently (September 2025), the native assets are branch blocked so you will need to use flutter / dart "main" or beta channel to work with this lib for development purposes.

 ```bash
 dart --enable-experiment=native-assets test